jamesncox/gif-fit/notes.md

 [x] Try and find a replacement gif for plank-hip-dips.
 She pauses too much [] Try and find a replacement gif for lateral-lunges.
-Don't like the initial title screen
+Don't like the initial title screen [] Find the better toe-toucher with a woman

 # Design To Do